swt30/waterworlds-paper/waterworlds.md

 ## Effect of water content

-We find that changing the water content does not significantly affect the temperature-dependent behaviour discussed in earlier sections (figure @fig:composition-variation).
+We find that changing the water content does not significantly affect the temperature dependent behaviour discussed in earlier sections (figure @fig:composition-variation).
 We constructed planets with water, silicate, and iron layers, fixing the silicate:iron mass ratio to the Earth value of 2:1 and allowing the water shell to vary in mass.
 These models correspond to an Earth-like nucleus with an extended water layer at the surface.